Summary

 Asset Valuation

-This method, although imperfect, determines the value of a business by taking the difference between the company’s total assets and total liabilities.
+This method, the net asset method, although imperfect, determines the value of a business by taking the difference between the company’s total assets and total liabilities.
 To begin, make a list of everything the business owns.
-This may include physical items like machinery, property, and raw materials in addition to intangible items like intellectual property.
+This may include physical items like machinery, property, and raw materials, in addition to intangible assets like intellectual property.
 Next, assign a monetary value to each asset.
 Sum up each of the assets’ values before subtracting any debts or liabilities from this number.
+This is also the liquidation value of your business, which is typically the lowest number and not used in the valuation process.

-The valuation that this approach yield is a lot lower than the business’ true worth.
+The valuation that this asset approach yields is a lot lower than the business’ true worth.
 Why?
 Because it fails to consider expected revenue and earnings.
-Regardless, it is a great starting point for appraising a business, especially if you do not yet have profits or are looking to liquidate.
+Regardless, the adjusted net asset method is a great starting point for appraising a business, especially if you do not yet have profits or are looking to liquidate for book value.

 Entry Cost Valuation